top of page

 Crystal Lawyers Logo

-What can go wrong with your SMSF death benefit nomination?
+What can go wrong with your SMSF death benefit nomination (BDBN)?

 • The SMSF trust deed does not allow for a binding death benefit nomination (BDBN)